siemens/continuous-clearing/README.md

  3. Create an image using the command below

     ` docker build -t sw30clearingautomationtool -f Dockerfile .`

+ In order to consume CA as nuget package, follow the steps below:

+ 1. Clone the repo to your local machine
+ 2. Build the source code
+ 3. Create a nuget package by running the command given below in the repo where CA.nuspec is present.

+       `nuget pack CA.nuspec`

  ### Execution via terminal